 - There is an upper limit to the number of clusters that can be predicted simultaneously.
 This limit is 10 for the entire ISM-VA.
 If you execute predictions for more than the maximum number of clusters at the same time, the maximum number of predictions are executed first.
 The remaining clusters are executed after the previous execution of the prediction has finished. - Prediction cannot be executed concurrently on the same cluster.
 If you make predictions for the same cluster at the same time, the predictions made later will fail.

-2.12.1.6.2 Displaying Prediction of Resource Fluctuations result
+2.12.1.5.2 Displaying Resource Planning result

-When execution of Prediction of Resource Fluctuations is completed, the [Result] button is displayed in the result list of "History List."
+When execution of Resource Planning is completed, the [Result] button is displayed in the result list of "History List."
 Select the [Results] button to view the results of the execution.